-Healthy Flourless Gingerbread Muffins
+Healthy Oatmeal Gingerbread Muffins (dairy-free + gluten-free)

 Muffins lovers, rejoice!
 It’s been a long time since I’ve shared a flourless muffin recipe and it’s high time for an encore.

 If you’ve made them before then you know just how magical they are.
 You basically throw a bunch of wholesome ingredients in a blender, and POOF!
-Out comes the most perfect, fluffy gluten-free muffins you’ve ever laid eyes on.
+Out comes the most perfect, fluffy muffins you’ve ever laid eyes on.

 These gingery beauties are based off of my Healthy Flourless Pumpkin Muffins, which happen to be one of the most popular recipes on my site.
 The ingredients are almost identical with the addition of molasses, ground ginger and cloves for a festive gingerbread twist.